This post may contain affiliate links. Please see my disclosure policy for details.

 The very name of the museum piques interest and you feel almost enchanted to go inside and see what’s in there.

-With over 3000 objects in this small cottage and over 7000 books in their library, this museum has one of the largest and most unique collections related to magic on Earth.
+With over 3000 objects in this small cottage and over 7000 books in their library, this museum has one of the largest and most unique collections relating to magic on Earth.

-Everywhere you look inside this labyrinth has some amazing artefact or photo to look at and learn something.
+Everywhere you look inside this labyrinth has some amazing artifact or photo to look at and learn something.

 From ancient talismans, tarot cards, strapped skulls, familiars, and even a recreation of a wise woman’s cottage.

 You can learn all about magic as a religion and a way of life.
 How it’s been perceived and persecuted over time and how it is still practised today.